nlnzcollservices/Items_maker_music/README.md

 # Further work

-Script containns the following template inside .
+Script contains the following template inside.
 To adjust to other project just modify this template inside of **items_maker.py**

 ```